qwriter/dwave-networkx/docs/reference/drawing.rst

 Drawing
 *******

-Tools to visualize topologies of D-Wave QPUs and weighted graph problems on them.
+Tools to visualize topologies of D-Wave QPUs and weighted :term:`graph` problems on them.

 .. currentmodule:: dwave_networkx